KeithBronstrup/HUID/README.md

-* As the likelihood of two HUIDs created on the same host in the same microsecond having the same random component in segment C is 1:65536, and because it is highly unlikely that a single host will be able to generate multiple HUIDs in a single microsecond, the possibility of a collision is infinitesimally small.
+* As the likelihood of two HUIDs created on the same host in the same microsecond having the same random component in segment C is 1:65536, and because it is highly unlikely that a single host will be able to generate multiple HUIDs in a single microsecond, the probability of a collision is infinitesimally small, considerably less likely than the probability of a UUID collision.

 * The use of 56 bits to represent the current timestamp ensures that the HUID will work for a given application and host ID combination for 2,284,933,287.8